 A small trade up means a big quality difference

 UK duty and tax rates make wine sold in Britain more expensive than in, for example, most of Europe.
 Every UK government knows that the easiest way to increase government income in the Budget is to raise the duty paid on cigarettes and alcohol, informally known as sin taxes.
 Such products are inelastic – raising the price doesn’t result in much of a drop in consumer demand.
 Also, the UK does not have an extensive wine industry to protect (unlike say, for beer and spirits).
 Consequently, though the drinks industry lobbyists will always campaign to get duty reduced, often the best they can hope for is no increase, as with the latest Spring Budget 2020.

-Hence, on a regular bottle of still red, rosé or white wine under 15% abv you’ll pay £2.08 in duty as a fixed cost.
-For Sparkling wine the duty rate is £2.67, and for a stronger wine like Port, it’s £2.78.
+Hence, on a regular bottle of still red, rosé or white wine under 15% abv you’ll pay £2.23 in duty as a fixed cost.
+For Sparkling wine, the duty rate is £2.86, and for a more potent fortified wine like Port, it’s £2.98.